 Merbla wrote a short post today about a site he came across, CodeRun.
 The site is an online code repository, with the added advantage of an online IDE include on the site which allows you to see the code and run/debug it as it is.
 After signing up for a free account you can create your own projects (AJAX, ASP.NET, PHP and WPF — AJAX and ASP.NET also have support for Facebook applications) which you can develop, store and run all from their website.

 The concept is brilliant — everything from start to go can be done online via your standard web browser (currently only supports Internet Explorer and FireFox) and publishing of your source code is as simple as a right-click and a left-click.
-Once source has been published other people can freely go and search for source code in the repository and open it directly in the browser, make modifications and run them all from within the browser.
+Once the source has been published other people can freely go and search for source code in the repository and open it directly in the browser, make modifications and run them all from within the browser.

-However; The actual implementation of it so fair (while still very impressive) is significantly lacking from a development perspective.
+However; The actual implementation of it so far (while still very impressive) is significantly lacking from a development perspective.
 Although it is possible to do the majority of thing you can do in Visual Studio, it is a little cumbersome and slow at times and does have a few limitations.
 For example, there is no toolbar — and therefore no drag and dropping of controls (which Microsoft presentations always seem to contain a lot of ;-).

 Although the site seems to be focused on web applications some features are also available in the online IDE.
-You do not have the ability to create folders with underscores in them, and there does not seem to be anyway of creating the special ASP.NET folders such as App_Data or App_Themes… not such a big deal.
+You do not have the ability to create folders with underscores in them, and there does not seem to be any way of creating the special ASP.NET folders such as App_Data or App_Themes… not such a big deal.
 Designer files are not automatically created and if you try to create one an exception is thrown saying the file already exists.

 In the end (as Merbla suggested in his post) something like this teamed up with StackOverflow, for the purpose of displaying simple solutions to problems with working example would be brilliant!
-However as far as online development goes I think there is a long way to go.
+However, as far as online development goes I think there is a long way to go.

 See running example: Hello World!